microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 In the previous section, we saw how to use the Horizontal Pod Autoscaler (HPA) to automatically scale your application based on resource utilization.
 The HPA is a great way to scale your application based on CPU and memory utilization, but what if you want to scale your application based on other metrics like the number of messages in a queue, the length of a stream, or the number of messages in a topic?

 The [Kubernetes Event-driven Autoscaling (KEDA)](https://keda.sh/) project is a Kubernetes-based Event-Driven Autoscaler.
 KEDA allows you to scale your application workloads based on the number of events in a queue, the length of a stream, or the number of messages in a topic.
-KEDA can be installed manually in your AKS cluster but it is also available as an add-on to AKS and is automatically enabled in AKS Automatic clusters.
+KEDA can be installed manually in your AKS cluster, but it is also available as an add-on to AKS and is automatically enabled in AKS Automatic clusters.
 When you use the AKS add-on for KEDA, it will be fully supported by Microsoft.

 In order to use KEDA, you can deploy a [ScaledObject](https://keda.sh/docs/2.15/reference/scaledobject-spec/) resource to scale long-running applications or deploy a [ScaledJob](https://keda.sh/docs/2.15/reference/scaledjob-spec/) resource to scale batch jobs.
 A ScaledObject is a custom resource that defines how to scale a deployment based on an external metric.
 The ScaledObject will watch the external metric and scale the deployment based on the metric value.